 Hong Kong remains an amazing and thriving city where working hard is the very least that you can do.
 As an international hub, business is still there despite political unrest, a not-so-great global economy as well as the recent epidemic.
 Would you like to know more about what is the current state of Data Science field in the city?

-Well I guess, you will have to follow the next article!Posted over 1 year ago
+Well I guess, you will have to follow the next article!Posted about 2 years ago